Josef Haiböck

 Josef Haiböck (28 February 1917 – 3 July 2002) was a general in the Austrian Air Force.
 During World War II, he served as a fighter pilot in the Luftwaffe of Nazi Germany and was a recipient of the Knight's Cross of the Iron Cross.
 Haiböck joined the Austrian Austrian Armed Forces (Budensheer) in 1956 and retired in 1977 as a Generalmajor.
 During his career he was credited with 77 aerial victories in 604 missions.

+Early life and career

+Haiböck was born on 28 February 1917 in Linz in Austria-Hungary.
+In 1937, he joined the military service of Austrian Air Force.
+Following the Anschluss in March 1938, the forced incorporation of Austria into Nazi Germany, Haiböck was transferred to the Luftwaffe (the Nazi German Air Force).
+In 1938, he attended the Theresian Military Academy at Wiener Neustadt and the Luftkriegsschule 2 in Berlin–Gatow.